-In this section, we discuss a strawman architecture for providing the service described in the previous sections.
+In this section, we discuss a high-level architecture for providing the service described in the previous sections.
 This discussion is deliberately sketchy, focusing on broad concepts and skipping over details.
 The intent here is merely to provide an overall architecture, not an implementable specification.
+A more concrete example of how this might be specified is given in Section 9.